 In general options allow the purchaser to control a specific number of shares a cost far below that of outright purchasing or shorting the underlying security.

 There are a number of methods used to value options.
 One common method is the Black-Scholes-Merton formula whereby a static value of either a call or put is generated based on several inputs including, volatility, time, value of the underlying and risk-free rate.
-This tutorial uses a derivation of that formula to estimate thousands of potential ending prices for the underlying security, and then discount these ending values back to present day to value the option with Monte Carlo simulation.
+This tutorial uses a derivation of that formula to estimate thousands of potential ending prices for the underlying security, a technique named Monte Carlo Simulation, using Excel.
+We then discount these ending values back to present day to value the option.
 This value can then be compared to actual option price quotes to determine if options are expensive or cheap.

 The following video is a short tutorial demonstrating option pricing using Monte Carlo simulation in Excel.